nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/automation-scripting.md

 ### Event Context

 It is possible to access to the event context.
-This can be really usefull when trying to access some repository information before the document is created: Typically, you can't access parent properties on the `About to create` event without `ctx.Event.getProperty`:
+This can be really usefull when trying to access some repository information before the document is created: Typically, you can't access parent properties on the "About to create" event without `ctx.Event.getProperty`:

 ```js